santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 - **4**: Overwhelming evidence; consensus in the field and robust peer-reviewed research support the claim.

 1. **Disagreement Level Scale (DLS)**: How much disagreement there is over a particular claim.

+For the level of disagreement, an _Ordinal Scale_ is apt since it orders the levels without assuming consistent differences between levels.

+- **1**: Consensus; virtually no disagreement in the field.
+- **2**: Minor disagreement; a small minority questions the prevailing view.
+- **3**: Split views; the field is divided, with multiple valid perspectives.
+- **4**: Major disagreement; no clear prevailing view exists, and debates are ongoing.
+- **5**: Total contention; the topic is highly controversial with no signs of reaching consensus.